brianyi14/asian-income-US/report.md

 Among the working classes, the private sector earns the least salary and the incorporated self employment has the highest salary.
 The blue and purple bars indicate the proportion of Asians and non-Asians respectively in each working class.
 At first glance, Asians seem to beat out non-Asians in the top two highest earning working classes - federal government and incorporated self employment.

 Keep in mind that the blue bars in each working class aggregate to the total Asian population, and the same property applies to the purple bars that make up the entire non-Asian population.
 Looking at the private sector, an overwhelming 75% of both Asians and non-Asians occupy this least salary working class.
 Even though we initially noticed that Asians occupy more of the highest two salary working classes, it is imperative to notice that less than 10% of the total Asian population occupy these two working classes.
 In other words, even though Asians do occupy the higher salary working classes comparatively to the rest of the US, the vast majority of both Asians and non-Asians being in the private sector makes this difference much less influential.
-In summary, working class only plays a small factor in the salary for Asians being higher.
+In summary, we don't know for sure if working class plays a factor in the salary for Asians being higher.

 Occupation
 ----------